ElsevierSoftwareX/SOFTX_2018_153/README.txt

 To run the program, open a terminal, cd to the program root directory, and enter

-./calculate-integral [a1 a2 ... an] [b1 b2 ... bn]
+./calculate-integral a1 a2 ... an b1 b2 ... bn

 where each a1 ... an and b1 ... bn should be a positive integer.
 The numbers should be separated by spaces.
 The numbers will be divided into two lists, but there is no need to give any kind of indicator of the boundary between them; the list of all the inputs will be split down the middle automatically.
-Each of these lists is taken respectively to be the exponents of the generators of an ideal of a polynomial ring.
+Each of the resulting lists is then taken respectively to be the exponents of the generators of a principal ideal of a polynomial ring.

 The exponents should be in fan order.
-This means that the quotients a1/b1, a2/b2, ..., an/bn should be ordered from least to greatest.
-Geometrically speaking, if you take each pair of exponents as a point in the first quadrant of the coordinate plane, as (b1, a1), (b2, a2), ..., (bn, an), then they should all be ordered counterclockwise starting from the positive x axis.
+This means that the quotients a1/b1, a2/b2, ..., an/bn should be ordered from greatest to least.
+Geometrically speaking, if you take each pair of exponents as a point in the first quadrant of the coordinate plane, as (b1, a1), (b2, a2), ..., (bn, an), then they should all be ordered clockwise starting from the positive y axis.

 If any of these conditions is violated, then the program should terminate with an error message.
 Otherwise, it outputs the Hilbert-Kunz multiplicity and